Adopting a Child from Korea FAQs

 Would it be Right for You?

-If the program were to open for applicatons, many of the children have medical or other concerns in the Background Study.
+Many of the children have medical or other concerns in the Background Study.
 At referral, you will receive a thorough medical report on the child and a social history of the birth parents.
 Photos and updates on your child come every month after that.
 There are also progress reports every three months until arrival.
-There are many more boys placed than girls, and gender preference is not permitted.
+Many more boys are placed than girls, and gender preference is not permitted.
 The adoption process routinely goes smoothly.
 Korean adoption costs are slightly higher than average.
 Regardless, Korea is an excellent program and one you should seriously consider.

 Korean News And Blogs